alaouichemAI/Towards-Building-my-Drug-Industry/weekly-log.md

 ## Week 30 – 2025-03-03
 I'm integrating the SMILES generator with the activity model I've improved the apps generator visuals and added the ability to process CSVs
+## Week 31 – 2025-03-10
+The drug discovery pipeline is ready